DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Diffusion Reinforcement via Negative-aware Finetuning

 RL requires performing policy improvement at each iteration.
 The optimized policy $\pi^*$ satisfies

 \paragraph{Policy Improvement on Positive Data.} It is easy to prove that $\pi^+ \succ \pi^\text{old} \succ \pi^-$ constantly holds, thus a straightforward improvement of $\pi^\text{old}$ can be $\pi^* = \pi^+$.
 To achieve this, previous work \citep{lee2023aligning} performs diffusion training solely on $\mathcal{D}^+$, known as Rejection FineTuning (RFT).
-Despite the simplicity, RFT cannot effectively leverage negative data in $\mathcal{D}^-$ \citep{nft2}.